 After some area merchants tried to prevent two gay men from opening a store, Milk and a few other business owners founded the Castro Village Association, a first in the nation organizing of predominantly LGBT businesses, with Milk as president.
 He organized the Castro Street Fair in 1974 to attract more customers to area businesses.
 Its success made the Castro Village Association an effective power base for gay merchants and a blue print for other LGBT communities in the US.

 In 1975, he ran again for the combined San Francisco City/County supervisor seat and narrowly lost.
 By now, he was established as the leading political spokesman for the Castro’s vibrant gay community.
 His close friend and ally Mayor George Moscone, appointed him to the city’s Board of Permit Appeals, making Milk the first openly gay city commissioner in the United States.

 Milk soon filed candidacy papers for the state assembly, but lost his race to represent the Sixteenth Assembly District.
 Realizing that he would have a greater chance of political success if he relied on voters in the Castro, he then worked with with his campaign manager, Anne Kronenberg and Mayor Moscone for the passage of an amendment that would replace at-large elections for the Board of Supervisors with district elections.
 In 1977, he easily won his third bid, and was inaugurated as a San Francisco City-County Supervisor on January 9, 1978.
-This was an important and symbolic victory for the LGBT community as well as a personal triumph for Milk.
-His election made national and international headlines.
 Continue reading from Milk Foundation